deezer/GroROTI/README.md

 ## Configure it!

-You can customize some of the features of GroROTI:
+You can customize some of the features of GroROTI.
+All those fields are optional:

 * **configuration file path** - default is "config.toml", can be overridden with *GROROTI_CONFIG* environment variable
 * **server listening address** - default is "0.0.0.0", can be overridden with *SERVER_ADDR* environment variable or *server_addr* in configuration file